Strift/portfolio/content/blog/vibe-coding-tutorial.md

 ---
-title: A structured approach to Vibe Coding
+title: A structured approach to Vibe Coding with Cursor
 date: 2025-04-07
-description: Level up your LLM-assisted development.
+description: Level up your LLM-assisted development with Cursor.
 Discover a structured workflow to define specs, manage tasks, and provide your AI pair programming assistant with exactly the context it needs.
 cover: /images/articles/covers/cursor.png
 coverAlt: 'Cursor logo'
 lang: 'en'